josiahfee/bug-free-octo-dollop/proposal.md

 Main.java - The main program runs in this class.

-[DataStructure].java - A playlist that contains song name and feature value
+Playlist.java - A playlist that contains song name and feature value

-[DataStructure]ADT.java - ADT for playlist
+PlaylistADT.java - ADT for playlist

 SpotifySyncer.java - Uploads and gets playlists from Spotify